(© gpointstudio - stock.adobe.com)

 The top spot on the list of the best fantasy football platforms belongs to ESPN Fantasy Football.
 ESPN is known as the “Worldwide Leader in Sports” so it comes as no surprise that they offer one of the best fantasy football sites in the world.

-ESPN is the host of Monday Night Football, and its stations offer a plethora of other football-related programming and shows.
+ESPN is the host of Monday Night Football, and its stations offer many other football-related programming and shows.
 The ESPN website has been at the forefront of sports news and insights since the early days of the internet.
 The premier sports station continues that tradition by offering a top fantasy football platform.

 One of the most important aspects of great fantasy football platforms is simplicity, and ESPN makes it especially easy to play fantasy football.
 Whether fans want to play with friends, run a league, or just give fantasy football a try with other beginners, ESPN offers what you’re looking for in a fantasy football platform.